oliverjar/weather-app/README.md

 # weather-app
-Simple weather app built using node and express
+Simple weather application built using node and express